-With the two above options, your purchase will be charged to your Amazon Prime Store Card.
-You’ll need to apply and be approved for the card, which is offered through Synchrony Bank, in order to take advantage of either financing option.
-If you can’t qualify for this card, then you should look at alternative financing options, such as personal loans or third-party financing options.
+With the two above options, your purchase will be charged to your Amazon Store Card.
+You’ll need to apply and be approved for the card to take advantage of either financing option.
+If you can’t qualify for this card, you should look at alternative financing options, such as personal loans or third-party financing options.

-You don’t necessarily have to be a Prime member to take advantage of Amazon financing, but you’ll get 5% back on your purchase if you have a membership.
+You don’t necessarily have to be a Prime member to take advantage of Amazon financing — but having a membership will get you 5% back on your purchase.

 Applying for special financing when you’re ready to make a purchase is simple:

 - Add the eligible item in your cart.